eloimoliner/BABE2-music-restoration/README.md

 ```

-## Train or fine-tune your own diffusion model
+## Train or fine-tune your own conditional diffusion model

 Train a model from scratch (conditional noisy and clean):